danielhirt/jellyfish/README.md

 ## Persistence

 Write operations are logged to an append-only file (`database.aof`).
 When the server restarts, it replays the log to restore state.
-No configuration needed — it just works.

 ## Running tests